 The types of company benefit

-When you are a limited company contractor and we look at what is BiK, the most common types of benefits are a company car and a director loan.
+When you’re a limited company contractor and we look at what is BiK, the most common types of benefits are a company car and a director’s loan.

-Some contractors will ask how is my P11D benefit in kind calculated for my car?
+Some contractors ask how is my P11D benefit in kind calculated for my car?
 Basically, company car drivers are taxable on the car’s P11D BiK valuation.
 This term translates to the value of the car per HMRC.
-Basically, the P11D car value is effectively the list price of a vehicle less VAT and less first registration fees.
-As a result, the P11D car value is subject to a BiK charge which is based on its level of CO2 emissions and electric range.
+Basically, the P11D car value is effectively the list price of a vehicle less VAT and less the registration fees.
+The P11D car value is subject to a BiK charge which in turn is based on its level of CO2 emissions and electric range.
 As a result, the employee will pay tax on a percentage of the car’s P11D value.

 Meanwhile, a director may ask how is my P11D benefit in kind calculated for director’s loan?
 Basically, the benefit of a director loan is based on the notional interest on the value of the loan.
 What’s more, the rate of interest currently set by HMRC is 2.25%.
 As a result, this interest rate is applied to the value of the director loan for the tax year.
 Consequently, the director will pay tax on the interest which we calculate.